Redundance2

 TRUE

-Request - lead device and both devices faulty
+Request - leader device and both devices faulty

 X